 PSC usually progresses very slowly.
 Early on there may be no symptoms.
 Usually the only findings are abnormal laboratory test results.
 For example, a liver enzyme called alkaline phosphatase may be above normal ranges in the blood.
 When symptoms do develop, they may be intermittent or persistent.
 Gradually, they may worsen.
 The symptoms are caused by two things: the bile is not being drained properly through the bile ducts, and the liver is not doing its job.
 Bile ducts can become infected, causing chills, fever and upper abdominal tenderness.
 Itching may occur when bile seeps into the bloodstream.
 As the disease progresses, chronic fatigue, loss of appetite, weight loss and jaundice (yellowing of skin and eyes) may occur.
 Finally, in the advanced stages of cirrhosis, extensive swelling can occur in the abdomen and feet.
 Liver failure may take many years to develop.

 The physician may suspect PSC from the patient’s medical history, especially a history of inflammatory bowel disease, and from abnormal blood tests.
-The diagnosis is usually made by cholangiography, an x-ray called ERCP that involves injecting dye into the bile ducts.
-The test is performed under sedation.
-A lighted, flexible endoscope is inserted through the mouth, stomach and then into the small intestine.
-A thin tube is place through the scope into the bile ducts, and the dye is injected to highlight the bile ducts on the x-ray.
-If there is narrowing of the bile ducts, the diagnosis of PSC is confirmed.
+The diagnosis is usually made by cholangiography, either by a procedure called ERCP that involves injecting dye into the bile ducts.
+Alternatively, an MRI is done to look at the bile ducts.
+In both of these tests one sees narrowing of the bile ducts.

 In some cases, endoscopic or surgical procedures may be used to open major blockages in bile ducts.
 Through an endoscope, the physician places a tiny tube with a balloon on the end into the narrowed bile duct.
 The balloon is inflated to expand the duct so bile can flow through it once again.
 Sometimes stents (plastic tubing) can be placed in the narrowed ducts to keep them open.
 Often PSC progresses to a point where liver transplantation must be considered.